What is rocuronium?

 What other drugs will affect rocuronium?

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with rocuronium, especially:
+Tell your doctor about all medicines you use, especially: